What is Gestational Diabetes?

 Following Delivery and your future healthcare

-Most women with gestational diabetes, will see blood sugar levels return to normal shortly after the baby is born; however, there is a chance GDM may return in future pregnancies.
+Most women with gestational diabetes, will see blood sugar levels return to normal shortly after the baby is born; however, there is a chance that GDM may return in future pregnancies.
 In addition, a relationship seems to exist between women who did have GDM and the development of type 2 diabetes.
-It is important for women with gestational diabetes to talk with their health care providers about their future risk of diabetes.
+Women with gestational diabetes need to talk with their health care providers about their future risk of diabetes.
 Often, basic lifestyle changes, combined with consistent medical care may help to prevent type 2 diabetes from developing later down the road.